JuliaLang/julia/doc/stdlib/arrays.rst

    ..
 Docstring generated from Julia source

-   Returns the number of dimensions of A
+   Returns the number of dimensions of ``A``

 .. function:: size(A, [dim...])

    ..
 Docstring generated from Julia source

-   Returns a tuple containing the dimensions of A. Optionally you can specify the dimension(s) you want the length of, and get the length of that dimension, or a tuple of the lengths of dimensions you asked for.:
+   Returns a tuple containing the dimensions of ``A``\ .
+Optionally you can specify the dimension(s) you want the length of, and get the length of that dimension, or a tuple of the lengths of dimensions you asked for.:

    .. code-block:: julia